You are here

 NIIM is pleased to offer CTC analysis service, using the ISET (Rarecells, France) system, in our NIIM laboratory.

 What is Circulating Tumour Cell (CTC) analysis?

-- The number of CTC cells indicates the stage of cancer in a person
+- The number of CTC or CTC count indicates the risk of malignancy or the stage of cancer

 - NIIM’s CTC Analysis method is well established overseas and validated by substantial research